 2014: Dr Rosamund Thomas

-Dr Rosamund Thomas is Director of the Centre for Business and Public Sector Ethics, Cambridge.
-It was established in 1988 at a time when Cambridge did not yet have a Business School.
-The Centre, the first in Europe, was established as a separate legal entity, pioneering business, government and environmental ethics before such subjects were to become mainstream.
+Dr Rosamund Thomas is director of the Centre for Business and Public Sector Ethics, Cambridge.
+The centre was established in 1988 at a time when Cambridge did not yet have a business school, and was the first of its kind in Europe.

-Dr Thomas received the title of Woman of the Year in 2005 from the American Biographical Institute, honoring her overall accomplishments and contributions to society.
-She is also listed in the Dictionary of International Biography, 31st Edition, 2004; and is included in Great Women of the 21st Century, 2004/5; and The Cambridge Blue Book, 2006.
+Rosamund was named Woman of the Year in 2005 by the American Biographical Institute, honoring her overall accomplishments and contributions to society.
+She is also listed in the Dictionary of International Biography, 31st Edition, 2004, and is included in Great Women of the 21st Century, 2004-05; and The Cambridge Blue Book, 2006.

 2013: Professor Jeremy Moon